lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

 > [!TIP]
 > Prerequisite: [Introduction to MRZ Formats]({{ site.introduction }}index.html#supported-mrz-formats)

 The MRZ Scanner reads all three MRZ formats, but it can optionally restrict the MRZ format that it reads.
 For example, you may want to configure MRZ scanner to only read **TD1** and passport (**TD3**) document types, while **ignoring TD2** documents.
-Here is a quick snippet based on the Hello World code (from the [User Guide]({{ site.guides }}mrz-scanner.html)) that sets the specific MRZ formats to read using the `mrzFormatType1` property:
+Here is a quick snippet based on the Hello World code (from the [User Guide]({{ site.guides }}mrz-scanner.html)) that sets the specific MRZ formats to read using the `mrzFormatType` property:

 ```ts
 const mrzScanner = new Dynamsoft.MRZScanner({